 I only learned that French Toast was originally meant to be had with maple syrup/ honey (like pancakes) when I became a “grown up”!!

-On to the recipe, I used (for 4 people):
+Here’s what I used (for 4 people):

 1-1/2 loaves of crusty French bread (crisp crust on the outside and soft on the inside)